uzair789/Q-Learning/README.md

 # Q learning

-This work is a reimplementation of the paper titled 'Playing Atari with Deep Reinforcement Learning' which can be found [here](https://arxiv.org/abs/1312.5602).
+This work is a reimplementation of the paper titled **Playing Atari with Deep Reinforcement Learning** which can be found [here](https://arxiv.org/abs/1312.5602).

 OpenAI gym provides a number of different environments for reinforcement learning research.
 For this particular Q-Learning task, I used two such environments whose names are:
 1. CartPole-v0